 4.4.1 Obtain test image set

-The test image set consists of multiple target tumors in the lung in multiple subjects which is representative of the stated scope of the Profile.
+The test image set consists of multiple target tumors in the lung in multiple subjects, which is representative of the stated scope of the Profile.

-The assessor shall obtain the test files in DICOM format from the CT Volumetry Profile Conformance section of the Quantitative Imaging Data Warehouse (QIDW http://qidw.rsna.org/) by selecting the test-retest subset of the RIDER Lung CT Dataset.
+The assessor shall download the test files from the CT Volumetry Profile Conformance Testing section of the QIDW Data Inventory of the Quantitative Imaging Data Warehouse (QIDW http://qidw.rsna.org/) by selecting the RIDER Lung CT Data.

+Note: To access the QIDW, the assessor will be required to register for a (free) user account.

 The test files represent 31 cases, with two time points per case, each with one target tumor to segment.
-The target tumor is identified in terms of its x/y/z coordinates in the dataset.
-The list of target tumors and coordinates are provided in a .csv file associated with each study in the Dataset download package.
+Each timepoint of each case is represented by a set of DICOM files.
+The scans have multiple nodules of varying sizes.
+The target tumor is identified in terms of its x/y/z coordinates.
+The list of target tumors and coordinates are provided in a .csv file associated with each study in the download package.
+The RIDER Lung CT Data download package also contains an Excel spreadsheet named Test-retest-Clinical Study-Summary-Lesion-Position.xlsx that summarizes all the tumor locations and will also help you perform the record keeping and calculations later in this assessment procedure.
 Note that for some of the cases the two timepoints are in different series in the same study and for some of the cases the two timepoints are in different studies.

 Future editions of the Profile may address a larger number of body parts (e.g., metastases in the mediastinum, liver, adrenal glands, neck, retroperitoneum, pelvis, etc.) by including such tumors in the test data, and may test boundary condition performance by including test data that is marginally conformant (e.g. maximum permitted slice thickness, maximum permitted noise, etc.) to confirm conformant performance is still achieved.